 Statement from the CARY Founder and Executive Director Emeritus; February 10, 2018

-I had a much enriched 34 year career in juvenile and criminal justice beginning in 1965 beginning in 1965, prior to my startup of the Council on At-Risk Youth (CARY) in 1999.
-I worked with three state agencies including New Mexico Youth Authority (NMYA), New Mexico Division for Vocational Rehabilitation (NMDVR) and Texas Youth Commission (TYC).
+I had a much enriched 34-year career in juvenile and criminal justice beginning in 1965 beginning in 1965, prior to my startup of the Council on At-Risk Youth (CARY) in 1999.
+I worked with three state agencies including the New Mexico Youth Authority (NMYA), New Mexico Division for Vocational Rehabilitation (NMDVR) and Texas Youth Commission (TYC).
 My experiences in direct service with adjudicated delinquent youth with the NMYA Camp Sierra Blanca, and with convicted felons with NMDVR were invaluable.
-My first management job with TYC was starting up the community based residential contract program and the probation assistance program; then I served as director the planning and research evaluation department and then finally as Central Texas regional director.
+My first management job with TYC was starting up the community based residential contract program and the probation assistance program; then I served as director of the planning and research evaluation department and then finally as Central Texas regional director.
 Each was position was challenging and enjoyable.

-During this same 34 year period I was also fortunate to have worked with two non-profit organizations.
+During this same 34 year period, I was also fortunate to have worked with two non-profit organizations.
 First I worked with the National Council on Crime and Delinquency (NCCD) doing program research evaluations and plans for juvenile detention, probation and parole, group homes and juvenile prisons, along with research in county jails and state prisons.
 Second, I worked with the American Correctional Association (ACA) where I conducted numerous juvenile correction agency on-site visits and audits with those applying for national accreditation.
 Collectively through this 34 year period, I was involved in more than 100 juvenile and criminal justice research evaluations and audit projects in more than 35 states; and I interviewed and reviewed records of thousands of youth engaged in the juvenile and criminal justice system.

-My principal observations from these 34 years was that the majority of youth in juvenile and criminal justice are poor, most are socially inept, most have made impulsive decisions and few have developed empathy for others.
-We have policies and actions in Texas and around the nation that rely extensively on prosecution, adjudication, conviction and incarceration, with each having few positive outcomes.
+My principal observations from these 34 years were that the majority of youth in juvenile and criminal justice are poor, most are socially inept, most have made impulsive decisions and few have developed empathy for others.
+We have policies and actions in Texas and around the nation that rely extensively on prosecution, adjudication, conviction, and incarceration, with each having few positive outcomes.
 And, the majority of the youth in juvenile and criminal justice are not violent, they are not dangerous, and they do not represent a threat to the community.

-My takeaway from this experience was that we need to shift our priorities to enable investment in prevention and early intervention programs, specifically with school disciplinary youth who are considered to be at-risk for later delinquent and criminal behavior and entry into juvenile and criminal justice.
+My takeaway from this experience was that we need to shift our priorities to enable investment in prevention and early intervention programs, specifically with school disciplinary youth who are considered to be at-risk for later delinquent and criminal behavior and entry into the juvenile and criminal justice.

-I am so very pleased that during my 16 year tenure as founder and executive director, we have brought in more than $6,000,000 in governmental, foundation and private funding from many other sources; and we have served more than 7,000 very troubled youth who were in the “pipeline to prison”.
-I am most appreciative of the service and support provided by CARY board members including Jim Bryce, Bob King, Ted Middleburg, Gina Williams, Dee Leekha, Joan Hilgers, Terry Cowan, Stan Knee, Seth Winick and Steve Belt.
+I am so very pleased that during my 16-year tenure as founder and executive director, we have brought in more than $6,000,000 in the governmental, foundation and private funding from many other sources; and we have served more than 7,000 very troubled youth who were in the “pipeline to prison”.
+I am most appreciative of the service and support provided by CARY board members including Jim Bryce, Bob King, Ted Middleburg, Gina Williams, Dee Leekha, Joan Hilgers, Terry Cowan, Stan Knee, Seth Winick, and Steve Belt.
 I am also pleased that the CARY model for delinquency prevention has been recognized by numerous resolutions and proclamations from the City of Austin, Travis County, and the State of Texas and by recognition with a 2013 visit to CARY, by the United Kingdom – House of Commons Select Justice Committee.

 As now the executive director emeritus, I recommend to the CARY board that three goals be pursued through the years ahead.
 Those include:

-- Assertively educate and lobby the Texas State Legislature and state agencies including the Texas Education Agency, the Texas Department of Family and Protective Services and the Texas Juvenile Justice Department to provide funding support to non-profit organizations like CARY’s that conduct evidence based delinquency, violence and crime prevention services for at-risk youth referred to our school disciplinary settings.
+- Assertively educate and lobby the Texas State Legislature and state agencies including the Texas Education Agency, the Texas Department of Family and Protective Services and the Texas Juvenile Justice Department to provide funding support to non-profit organizations like CARY’s that conduct evidence-based delinquency, violence, and crime prevention services for at-risk youth referred to our school disciplinary settings.

 - Deliver and expand the CARY model to San Antonio, Houston, Dallas, Ft.
-Worth, El Paso and other medium sized cities to continue to impact “closing the school pipeline to prison”.
+Worth, El Paso, and other medium-sized cities to continue to impact “closing the school pipeline to prison”.